M 5.0 Moderate Earthquake Strikes Near Lakatoro, Vanuatu

 What this USGS earthquake report tells you, and what most readers miss

-This notice was issued by USGS on February 23, 2026 and geographically references Vanuatu.
-Its severity classification of "medium" signals how the issuing agency weighs the risk of harm if no action is taken — "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
-The category it belongs to — Earthquakes — determines the regulatory framework behind it, which shapes what remedies (refunds, replacements, recalls, evacuations) are available to affected individuals and who holds statutory responsibility for enforcement.
+This notice was issued by USGS on April 6, 2026 and geographically references Vanuatu.
+Its severity classification of "medium" signals how the issuing agency weighs the risk of harm if no action is taken - "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
+The category it belongs to - Earthquakes - determines the monitoring protocol behind it, which shapes what follow-up action (checking for structural damage, watching for aftershocks, reviewing local building codes) is relevant and which agency holds authority over the assessment.

 What Happened